We understand anorexia nervosa, why it is so hard to change, and how it affects your life.

 - Recovery, with a mighty struggle to overcome the anorexia, gain a normal weight, eat a normal diet and cope with all life’s stresses and demands.

-Anorexia can be life-threatening, if left unattended, with a spiral into mental and physical problems.
+Anorexia can be life-threatening, if left unattended, it can spiral into long term mental and physical problems.
 Recovery is possible with the right support and treatment.
+If you would like more up-to-date info on anorexia treatment please click here to our Anorexia Nervosa Help page

 Anorexia treatment is forward-looking and not just about food and weight.
 Recovery is about building a new relationship with food of course, and is also about emotional strengthening, raising self-worth and finding better ways of feeling in control.
 A good, trustful relationship is perhaps the most important part of recovery and our therapists are trained to understand anorexia and what it means.
 We start with a full assessment, to help build a personalised treatment plan that can call upon other experts such as a dietician or G.P. and sometimes the carers.